Gauge-Invariant Non-Hermitian Quantum Theory: Foundation and Applications to Dynamical Phase Transitions: A briefly review of biorthogonal quantum mechanics

+While this ratio formally cancels the phase-dependent prefactor, the procedure raises conceptual questions.
+The denominator $\langle\bar{\psi}|\psi\rangle$ serves as a compensating factor rather than a physical invariant.
+The origin of this complication lies in the construction of the left-vector: by complex conjugation rather than dynamical evolution, it is treated as an auxiliary entity rather than as part of a unified dynamical description.

+Equation~\eqref{LR} is the stationary Schr\"odinger equation for the non-Hermitian Hamiltonian $H$, where both right- and left-eigenvectors satisfy the same eigenvalue equation governed by $H$.
+This structure suggests that, in dynamics, both vectors should participate on equal footing.
+Indeed, in standard quantum mechanics, the time-dependent Schr\"odinger equation for the right-vector automatically implies the conjugate equation for the left-vector because the two are related by Hermitian conjugation.
+In other words, the Hermitian conjugate construction of the left-vector commonly adopted in Hermitian quantum mechanics is valid precisely because such a construction guarantees that the left-vector satisfies the Schr\"odinger equation.
+In non-Hermitian systems, however, complex conjugation no longer preserves this dynamical consistency: the \textit{associated state} defined in Eq.~\eqref{associated state} does not satisfy the Schr\"odinger equation,

 It is perhaps for this reason that many studies on non-Hermitian systems have abandoned the use of the \textit{associated state} altogether, opting instead to directly normalize the right-eigenvectors within their formulations.
-To address this issue, we will propose a consistent formulation that reconciles existing controversies and establishes a unified theoretical understanding in the next section.
-Our approach rests on a foundational premise: The dynamics of both left- and right-vectors of a non-Hermitian system must satisfy the Schr\"{o}dinger equation.
+Yet this approach sacrifices the biorthogonal structure that is essential for a complete description of non-Hermitian spectra.